-Man imprisoned for life for Sydney violence targeting judges
+Man sentenced to life for Sydney violence targeting judges

 SYDNEY (AP) - A former firefighter was sentenced to life in prison Thursday for a series of murders and bombings in Sydney during the 1980s that terrorized Australia’s legal fraternity.

 The targets included judges who handled proceedings between Leonard Warwick and his former wife and a church connected to her.
-Although Warwick was considered a suspect early in the investigation, he wasn’t arrested until 2015.
+Although Warwick was considered a suspect early in the investigation, he wasn’t arrested until 2015, two years after a blood sample from a crime scene was matched to his DNA.

 New South Wales state Supreme Court Justice Peter Garling sentenced Warwick to a life sentence without possibility of parole for each of three murders.

-Garling found the criminality involved in each was of the highest level.
+“The conduct of the offender was calculated, violent and hateful,” Garling said.

+“A sustained period of violence aimed at an Australian court and its judges solely in retribution for those judges properly executing their obligations and functions in peacefully adjudicating disputes in accordance with the law cannot be viewed as anything other than an attack on the very foundations of Australian democracy,” he added.

-The judge had convicted him in July of the shooting murder of a judge, two bombing murders, including of a judge’s wife, and other offenses.
+The judge had convicted Warwick in July of the shooting murder of a judge, two bombing murders, including one that killed a judge’s wife, and other offenses.
 Warwick was found not guilty in the shooting death of his brother-in-law, Stephen Blanchard.

 The 73-year-old Warwick had pleaded not guilty to all charges.
 His lawyer, Alan Conolly, had argued there was not “a scintilla of acceptable evidence” that his client had committed extreme violence at any time in his life.